abdellatifThabet/tweetsClustering/README.md

 ### PROJECT OVERVIEW

-This project aims to help twitter users to know every thing from home page without reading all tweets.
+This project aims to help twitter users to know every thing in his twitter home page without reading all tweets.

 KMeans clustering is used here to classify similar tweets together making the user able to read all topic with realy few tweets.